Marko9827/ICR/README.md

 ICR Project

 Run f_b(frond - backend) only by Apache, nginx,...

-But you can't run by this command: php -S localhost:3001
+But you can run by this command: cd f_b and composer run sta

 Link: [http://localhost:3001/f_b/](http://localhost:3001/f_b/)